 3.3.1 Advertising purposes of ISM and third parties

-As far as you have concluded a contract with us, we will register you as an existing customer.
-In this case, we process your name and address in order to send you information about new products and services.
-We reserve the right to transmit your postal contact data to contract partners as service providers who we have selected particularly carefully so that they can also inform you about new and similar ISM products.
+Insofar as you have concluded a contract with us, we manage you as an existing customer.
+In this case, we process your contact data in order to send you information about new and similar products and services.
+From time to time, we transmit your postal contact data to contract partners selected by us with special care as service providers, so that they can inform you about new and similar products of ISM.

-To ensure that you only receive information that is of interest to you, we categorise and supplement your customer profile with further information.
-Both statistical information and information about you (e.g. basic data of your customer profile) are used for this purpose.
-The aim is to provide you with advertising that is solely oriented towards your actual or supposed needs and not to bother you with uninteresting advertising.
+To ensure that you only receive information that is of supposed interest to you, we categorize and add further information to your customer profile.
+Statistical information as well as information about you (e.g. basic data of your customer profile) is used for this purpose.
+The aim is to send you advertising that is geared solely to your actual or perceived needs and, accordingly, not to bother you with useless advertising.

-You can object to data processing for the aforementioned purposes at any time free of charge, separately for the respective communication channel and with effect for the future.
-All you need to do is send an email or a letter to the contact details listed under 1.
+You can object to data processing for the aforementioned purposes separately for the respective communication channel at any time and with effect for the future.
+For this purpose, it is sufficient to send an e-mail or a postal letter to the contact details mentioned under section 1.

-If you file an objection, the contact address concerned will be blocked for further advertising data processing.
-We would like to point out that in exceptional cases advertising material may still be sent temporarily after receipt of your objection.
-This is technically due to the necessary lead time for advertisements and does not mean that we will not implement your objection.
+If you object, the contact address concerned will be blocked for further data processing for advertising purposes.
+We would like to point out that in exceptional cases, advertising material may still be sent after receipt of your objection.
+This is due to technical reasons and does not mean that we will not implement your objection.
 Thank you for your understanding.

 3.3.4 Cookies - general information

-This website uses cookie consent technology from Usercentrics to obtain your consent to store certain cookies on your terminal device or to use certain technologies, and to document this consent in a manner that complies with data protection laws.
+This website uses the cookie consent technology of Usercentrics to obtain your consent to store certain cookies on your terminal device or to use of certain technologies, and to document this consent in accordance with data protection law.

 Operator of Usercentrics:

 Usercentrics is used to obtain the legally required consent for the use of certain technologies.
 The legal basis for this is Art.
-6 para.
-1 p.1 lit.c DSGVO.
+6 paragraph 1 p.1 lit.c GDPR.

-If you wish to prevent the setting of cookies, you can - in addition to or instead of our cookie consent solution - set cookies on the website in a more general way:
+If you want to prevent cookies from being set, you can - in addition to or instead of our cookie consent solution - set cookies on the website in a more general way:

 3.3.5 Google Analytics

-is transferred to a Google server in the USA and stored there.
-The information is used to evaluate the use of the website, to compile reports on advertising activities and to provide further services associated with the use of the website and the internet for the purposes of market research and demand-oriented design of these Internet pages.
-This information may also be passed on to third parties if this is required by law or if third parties process this data on behalf of Google.
-Under no circumstances will your IP address be associated with other data from Google.
-The IP addresses are anonymised so that assignment is not possible.
-Any data that you send and which is linked to cookies, user IDs or advertising IDs is deleted after 14 months.
-After each new activity, the time period is determined using the current duration plus the stated storage period.
+are transferred to a Google server in the USA and stored there.
+The information is used to evaluate the use of the website, to compile reports on website activity and to provide other services related to the use of the website and the Internet for the purposes of market research and demand-oriented design of these Internet pages.
+This information may also be transferred to third parties if this is required by law or if third parties process this data on our behalf.
+Under no circumstances will your IP address be merged with other Google data.
+The IP addresses are anonymized so that an assignment is not possible.
+The retention period of the data sent by you and linked to cookies, user IDs or advertising IDs is 14 months.
+With each new activity, the period is set to the current duration plus the retention period mentioned.